 Challenge number Detail of challenge 1 Assessments, observations, and discussions with children indicate vo- cabulary gaps, reflecting limited life experience, among many disadvan- taged children.
 These gaps are evident from when children start their journey in our federation at the age of 2 right through our Junior School and are more prevalent among our disadvantaged pupils than their peers.
-2 Assessments, observations, and discussions with children suggest disadvantaged pupils generally have greater difficulties with phonics and/or fluency than their peers.
+2 Assessments, observations, and discussions with children suggest dis- advantaged pupils generally have greater difficulties with reading flu- ency than their peers.
 This negatively impacts on their development as readers.
-3 Our assessments and observations indicate that the education and well- being of many of our disadvantaged children have been impacted by partial school closures to a greater extent than for other children.
-These findings are supported by national studies.
-This has resulted in significant knowledge gaps leading to children falling further behind age-related expectations, especially in the wider curriculum.
-4 Our assessments (including wellbeing surveys), observations and discussions with pupils and families have identified social and emotional issues for many children, notable due to family stress, reduced parental engagement through lockdown and a lack of enrichment opportunities during school closure and Covid19 restrictions.
+3 Our assessments (including wellbeing surveys), observations and dis- cussions with pupils and families have identified social and emotional is- sues for many children, notable due to family stress, reduced parental engagement which has remained as a long term impact of Covid19 lockdowns.
 These challenges particularly affect disadvantaged pupils, impacting on their attainment.
-5 There has been a rise in the number of children with identified SEND particularly with social and emotional needs.
+4 There has been a rise in the number of children with identified SEND particularly with social and emotional needs.
 A large percentage of children on the SEN register are disadvantaged pupils.
-There has been a delay to identifying specific barriers to learning for SEND children due to Covid19 working restrictions.
 Self-regulation and therefore behaviour is an issue for some of our pupil premium children.
-6 The attendance of some pupil premium children remains a concern.
-These children also have had lower engagement with home learning during periods of school closure or isolation.
-7 Progress scores in Maths for disadvantaged children have been lower than that of other children.
-Our internal monitoring shows that disadvantaged children are achieving a standardised score 9 points lower than their peers.
+5 The attendance of some pupil premium children remains a concern.
+6 Progress scores in Maths for disadvantaged children have been lower than that of other children.
+Our internal monitoring shows that only 17% of disadvantaged children are achieving expected or above compared to 55% of their peers.